cleanlab/cleanlab/docs/README.md

    sphinx-multiversion docs/source cleanlab-docs -D smv_branch_whitelist=None -D smv_tag_whitelist=YOUR_TAG_NAME
    ```

-   Note: If you have more than one branch or tag, run the above command again changing only the `YOUR_BRANCH_NAME` or `YOUR_TAG_NAME` placeholder.
+   Note: To also build docs for another branch or tag, run the above command again changing only the `YOUR_BRANCH_NAME` or `YOUR_TAG_NAME` placeholder.

 4. **[Optional]** To show dynamic versioning and version warning banners: